SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - How to connect to the private instances ? you need to install VPN in default VPC.
 - We only developed modules for VPC and SG, and later we used open source from the internet github for creation of ec2 instances.
+- Why slice function is used ? write a code to list availability zones which are available ?
+-